What is IoT: A Connected World Explained

 What is IoT: Final Thoughts

 The Internet of Things is a perspective thing.
-To give you a sense of its impact, IDC predicts that investments in the Internet of Things ecosystem are expected to surpass $1 trillion in 2026.
+To give you a sense of its impact, IDC predicts that investments in the IoT ecosystem will surpass $1 trillion in 2026.
 And if that doesn’t impress you, Statista estimates the number of IoT devices will skyrocket to 29 billion by 2030.
 That’s enough for everyone on the planet to own about four connected gadgets!

 We could assume Internet of Things technology is much more than a convenience; it truly transforms industries.
 Whether in healthcare or smart agriculture, these technologies offer significant value to businesses that want to improve efficiency and increase profitability.